Milford to Godalming walk

 The Greensand Way, Winkworth(a NT Arboretum), a canal, and historic Godalming.

 The Greensand Way & Winkworth Arboretum

-This is a relatively strenuous walk, but it is rewarding and full of interest - the Greensand Way, a pretty village pub, a NT Arboretum (thats free to walk through), a tea room by a canal, and historic Godalming's pubs to end.
+This is a walk full of interest and variety - the Greensand Way, a pretty village pub, a NT Arboretum (that's free to walk through), a tea room by a canal, and historic Godalming's coffee shops, cafes and pubs to end.